knr1/ch.quantasy.tinkerforge.mqtt.gateway/README.md

 </a>
 * **Description** Each micro-service class describes its abilities and provides a data definition via the description topic.
 * **Status** Each micro-service instance describes its actual status via its specialized status topics.
-* **Event** Each micro-service instance provides all events via its specialized event topics.As there might be more events available than the mqtt broker is able to handle, all events are always covered within an array.
-Hence, there might be 0,1 or multiple events within one message.
+* **Event** Each micro-service instance provides all events via its specialized event topics.
 * **Intent** Each micro-service instance accepts _intentions_ via the intent topic.
 It is equivalent to the setter methods but allows _parallel_ and _concurrent_ 'requests'.
+As there might be more messages (i.e. Status / Events / Intents) available than the connection (mqtt broker plus network) is able to handle, the messages might be provided as an array of messages.
+No messige is lost!

 **Root topic** The root topic of TiMqWay, where all Tinkerforge micro-services can be reached: **TF/**.